 Should I Skydive on the Beaches?

-Jacksonville has something for everyone, and the only way to guarantee you will see every last inch of this beautiful island getaway is from the skies!
+Skydiving in Jacksonville has something for everyone, and the only way to guarantee you will see every last inch of this beautiful island getaway is from the skies!
 From the cockpit, the soft sand calls to you as you marvel at the single greatest sight of all: the Atlantic Ocean.
 It stretches out in front of you until it meets the sky.
 From 5,000 ft, they swirl together into a seemingly endless blue expanse.
 Clouds and sea foam melt into one another making this glorious beach town look like its own heaven on earth.
-Before you dive in, take a breath and enjoy the freedom of skydiving on the beaches.
+Before you dive in, take a breath and enjoy the freedom of skydiving on the Jacksonville beaches.

 If you miss any of these sights, or want more, don’t panic!
 We offer video of your flight, but you can also book as many flights as you like with us.
 If you are a local, some see our home from a brand new angle!
 With 10,000 jumps and counting we guarantee a thrilling view of our little island, friendly faces, and perfect sunny Florida weather for every jump.